diogowernik/procedimentos/connect-c9-bluehost.md

 1) Connect with your bluehost account via terminal

-2) Create ssh folder and insert the data from your c9 account, the big number.
+2) Create ssh folder and insert the data from your c9 account

     ssh yourusername@yousite.com 'mkdir -p ~/.ssh'

-3) Go to you file manager, in you cpanel, have show hidden files on find the folder .ssh/
+3) Go to you file manager, in your cpanel, with show hidden files on find the folder .ssh/

-Create a file:
+Inside this folder create a file:

     authorized_keys